The Best Food Sensitivity Test 2023

 One of the first of its kind, this at-home test assesses IgG reactivity levels for nearly 100 different foods.

-The kit ships discreetly with no noticeable indicators of the sender.
-Our testers reported that the box contents were well organized, and the instructions for collecting the sample were easy to follow.
+Everlywell’s test kits ship discreetly with no noticeable indicators of the sender.
+Our testers felt that the box contents were well organized for ease of use, and the instructions for collecting the sample were simple to follow along with.

 Pros